Restaurant Instagram MarketingLast updated on 6/18/2018

 Even if a user doesn't follow you on Instagram, they still might follow you on Facebook or Twitter.
 Share photos on all of your networks to increase views and gain followers.

-Utilize Instagram's new embed feature.
+Utilize Instagram's embed feature.

-Now you can add photos and videos to your restaurant website or blog, even if you're not an HTML code wizard.
+You can add photos and videos to your restaurant website or blog, even if you're not an HTML code wizard.
 This user-friendly web embed feature lets you simply copy and paste an Instagram photo's code to easily place the image on your website or blog.

 Consider printing your Instagram account name and Twitter handle directly onto your in-restaurant menu.
 That way, patrons need only to look at the menu to tag you in their latest foodie post.
 Consider displaying your accounts on your sidewalk sign as well, for those who walk or drive by your establishment.